 We have a growing library of YouTube videos that showcase various academic programs on campus.
 Our brief 3 to 5-minute videos highlight faculty members by department.
 Learn what classes are needed for your first year and some suggested career paths for majors.
 We always add new videos, so check back often.
 Even if you are undecided in your major, we have a video for that, too.

 One of the most comprehensive sites for first-year students can show you how to live, manage and learn.
-The newsletter is delivered to your e-mail inbox every Thursday, but you can also review archives on this website.
+The newsletter is delivered to your email inbox every Thursday, but you can also review archives on the website.
 You'll find a number of stories on topics such as academic policies, tuition deadlines, the Case OneCard, registration, housing and much more.